Graduate Counselling and Applied Psychology (GCAP) 633

-Counselling Psychology: Sociocultural and Systemic Influences (Revision 5)
+Sociocultural and Systemic Influences on Counselling (Revision 7)

 This course examines the sociocultural influences on psychosocial and cultural identity development and management, with particular attention to the social determinants of health, the impact of cultural oppression on nondominant populations, and the importance applying a contextualized and systemic perspective to case conceptualization.
 Culture is defined broadly to emphasize diversity across ethnicity, Indigeneity, gender, gender identity, age, ability, sexual orientation, religion, spirituality, and social class.
 A multicultural and social justice lens is applied to understanding within- and between-group differences, dominant and nondominant sociocultural discourses, life and cross-cultural transitions, as well as cultural and worldview differences in perspectives on development, health, and healing.
 Students will enhance their competencies for culturally responsive and socially just counselling.
 Critical, feminist, multicultural, and constructivist metatheoretical lenses will be applied to analyses of the influences of cultural identities and social locations on the counsellor, the client(s), the therapeutic relationship, and the counselling process.

-- Lesson 1: Culturally Responsive and Socially Just Practice
+- Week 1 Culturally Responsive and Socially Just (CRSJ) Counselling

-- Lesson 2: Appreciating the Complexity of Cultural Identity and Relationality
+- Week 2 Complexity of Cultural Identity and Relationality

 To receive credit for GCAP 633, students must submit all of the course assignments.
 The passing grade for the course is B- (70%).
 The weighting of assignments is as follows.